Cottonwood Pass is a beautiful scenic drive in Colorado

-Cottonwood Pass is a high mountain pass at an elevation of 12,126ft (3.696m) above the sea level, located in the Rocky Mountains of south-central Colorado, in Chaffee County, United States.
-It's one of the highest mountain roads of Colorado.
+Cottonwood Pass is a high mountain pass at an elevation of 3.696m (12,126ft) above the sea level, located on the boundary between Chaffee and Gunnison counties, in the U.S. state of Colorado.
+The road to the summit provides a beautiful scenic drive.
+It's one of the highest roads of Colorado.

 Is Cottonwood Pass paved all the way?

 After long-term closures (3 years) and heavy construction, the road to the summit was fully paved the entire way from Buena Vista to Taylor Park Reservoir (and to Crested Butte and/or Gunnison) on 2019.
 The newly paved west side is wide and smooth, no problem for any type of vehicle.
 Additional improvements to come include two 11-foot travel lanes with shoulders, guardrails, protection from rockfall, and additional parking areas at the summit and Denny Creek.